nephio-project/docs/install-guide/byoc.md

 Regardless of the specific choices you make, you will need the following prerequisites.
 This is in addition to any prerequisites that are specific to your environment and choices.
- - a Linux workstation with Internet access
+ - a Linux workstation with internet access
  - `kubectl` [installed ](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)on your workstation
  - `kpt` [installed](https://kpt.dev/installation/kpt-cli) on your workstation
    (version v1.0.0-beta.43 or later)